 If your canine companion displays any of these qualities, you may have a future champion, but if competing isn't up your street, you can still have a great deal of fun in your garden with agility toys for dogs.

-Some Hilarious Highlights from the Rescue Show at Crufts
+Hilarious Competition Highlights from the Rescue Show at Crufts

 Beginners can buy garden agility equipment for dogs or even make their own obstacles, but cheap training equipment is unlikely to meet Kennel Club requirements so if you are really going to get involved in the sport it may be advisable to spend a bit more and buy the best you can afford.